Dwayne Johnson: Commercial success (2011–2020)

 Johnson's role within the Fast & Furious franchise continued with Fast & Furious Presents: Hobbs & Shaw, starring alongside co-star Jason Statham.
 David Leitch directed the project from a script co-written by franchise-writer Chris Morgan and Drew Pearce.
 The film began principal photography in September 2018, and was released on July 26, 2019.
-Johnson reprised his role as Bravestone, in Jumanji: The Next Level.
+Johnson reprised his role as Bravestone in Jumanji: The Next Level.
 With the critical and financial success of Welcome to the Jungle, production of the movie began in early 2019, and it was released on December 13, 2019.

 Johnson's films grossed $10.6 billion in the 2010s, making him the decade's sixth-highest-grossing actor and the highest-grossing actor outside the Marvel Cinematic Universe.

 Career fluctuations (2021–2024)

 In 2021, after a year long hiatus, Johnson co-starred with Emily Blunt in Disney's Jungle Cruise as Frank Wolff.
 The film is based on the theme-park ride of the same name.
 Jaume Collet-Serra directed, with a script by Michael Green from a previous one by J. D. Payne and Patrick McKay.
 In addition to his work on the film, Johnson assisted with re-designing the titular ride for all Disney theme parks.
 Jungle Cruise was released on July 30, 2021.
 On March 16, 2021, he appeared for the first time as the video game character, The Foundation, in Fortnite Battle Royale.
 Johnson was initially uncredited in his role, yet hinted at his involvement through a series of Instagram posts.
 His involvement was finally confirmed during the Chapter 2 End Event on December 4, 2021, with The Foundation removing his helmet to reveal that he shared Johnson's voice and likeness.
+He would later reprise his role as The Foundation in 2026.
 Also in 2021, Johnson starred in Netflix's film Red Notice, written and directed by Rawson Marshall Thurber.
 It is the third time that the two collaborated, after Central Intelligence and Skyscraper.
 It co-stars Gal Gadot and Ryan Reynolds.
-It is the most watched film on Netflix of all time.
+Until the release of KPop Demon Hunters in 2025, it was the most watched film on Netflix of all time.